-(1) A person of whom an information requirement is made must comply with the requirement unless the person has a reasonable excuse.

-(2) It is a reasonable excuse for an individual not to give the information if giving the information might tend to incriminate the individual or expose the individual to a penalty.
+- (1) A person of whom an information requirement is made must comply with the requirement unless the person has a reasonable excuse. - Maximum penalty-50 penalty units. - (2) It is a reasonable excuse for an individual not to give the information if giving the information might tend to incriminate the individual or expose the individual to a penalty.